Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Experimental Setup

 \subsection{Baseline}

-To contextualize the performance of our full PLD pipeline, we establish standard Zero-shot and Few-shot (\textit{k} = 5, randomly sampled) prompting strategies as our primary baselines.
+We evaluate PLD against standard Zero-shot and Few-shot ($k=5$, randomly sampled) prompting, as well as TextGrad \cite{yuksekgonul2024textgrad}, a state-of-the-art framework for APO.
+To benchmark against parametric approaches, we include results for LoRA \cite{hu2022lora} fine-tuning the Gemma-3 4B student model on teacher-generated reasoning traces.
 Furthermore, to isolate and quantify the specific impact of the closed-loop conflict resolution phase, we introduce an ablation setting that evaluates the performance of the intermediate instructions extracted immediately prior to this refinement step.